The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 Bringing all these factors together it is clear we should not look at the Dwarfie Stane in isolation but step back and consider the landscape as a whole.

-Today, the site still inspires a sense of awe, the scale of the surroundings dwarfing the visitor.
+Today, the site still inspires a sense of awe, the scale of the surrounding landscape dwarfing the visitor.
 Imagine how it would have appeared to the Neolithic inhabitants of Hoy – a huge, recumbent “megalith”, quarried by no mortal hand, lying exposed beneath the towering “place of voices”.

 Truly a special place indeed.